merge-simpson/webmvc-cors-config-core/README.md

 ## Active Profile Supported

-Just import `cors.yml`, then another files will be imported when the profile is included to active profiles.
+Just import `cors.yml`, then other files with profiles will be imported when the profile is included to active profiles.

 - `cors.yml`
 - `cors-dev.yml` (when active profiles include "dev" profile.)